hibadaoud/FruitVisionCI-CD/README.md

    Develop an **intuitive and easy-to-use application** that allows farmers to:
    - Capture photos of their trees.
    - View the processed results, including fruit detection, classification, and counts.
+   - View the history of the predicted trees photos.

 - 🧠 **Deep Learning Integration**
    Incorporate a **computer vision model** for: